lv042/Weather-Wizard/docs/research.md

 the Authorization header that contains the word Basic word followed by a space and a base64-encoded string username: password.
 The server decodes the base64 string, splits the string into the username and password components, and verifies that the given credentials are valid.
 Basic authentication may not be very feature rich, but it is very easy to implement and use (HTTP Authentication - HTTP | MDN, 2023).
 It also doesn't require any additional libraries.
-It's only draw is that it doesn't offer confidentiality, so the password is sent in plain text, but this can be mitigated by using HTTPS instead of HTTP.
+Its only draw is that it doesn't offer confidentiality, so the password is sent in plain text, but this can be mitigated by using HTTPS instead of HTTP.

 The implementation of Basic authentication looks like this: